Furniture Manufacturing Industry

 For instance, there is a complex full of rental properties that require home furniture.
 In the earlier days, the landlord would have to buy from their local furniture store.
 Now, however, they have the option to contact the manufacturer directly, create a long-term partnership, and buy (or even rent) in bulk.
 This allows furniture makers to directly sell their capabilities (i.e. manufacturing) as a service (i.e. something that the customer directly pays them for).

-What does this mean for the furniture manufacturing industry?
 In today’s internet-powered, profit-driven world, entrepreneurs are always on the lookout for a business model that can maximize gains for both the producer and the consumer.
-MaaS helps fulfill this in a unique way.
+MaaS helps uniquely fulfill this.
 By eliminating the retailer, the model helps manufacturers price their furniture at a rate that is higher than their B2B rates, but lower than what retailers would offer to customers.

 This combined with the fact that manufacturers can fulfill bulk demands faster when they are contacted directly makes for a solid services-based model.
 This will motivate more and more customers to sign up to work directly with the manufacturing industry.
 MaaS is lucrative for sure – even the e-commerce giant Amazon has started its own line of furniture that is sold under its own, exclusive brand.